BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Heroic March
 - Heroic Strength

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Head Taker** `ACTIVE` - If his army is Broken, instead of taking a Courage test, Ugluk can kill a friendly Warrior within 2" to pass the test, with a Stand Fast Range of 12" that affects both Warrior and Hero models.
+- **Head Taker** `ACTIVE`

+If his army is Broken, instead of taking a Courage test, Ugluk can kill a friendly Warrior within 2" to pass the test, with a Stand Fast Range of 12" that affects both Warrior and Hero models.

-- **"Looks like meat's back on the menu, boys!"** `ACTIVE` - Upon Activation, Ugluk can kill a friendly Orc Warrior within 2" of him.
+- **"Looks like meat's back on the menu, boys!"** `ACTIVE`

+Upon Activation, Ugluk can kill a friendly Orc Warrior within 2" of him.
 All friendly Uruk-hai within 6" gain Fearless, and +1 To Wound until the end of that turn.
 If Ugluk does this when the army is Broken, it will also count as triggering the Head Taker rule above.

 </div>